 Ideas for International Cooking Classes

 Italian Meal in Italy

-We spent a week in Chianti, driving between the most gorgeous hillside towns and vineyards, tasting wine and eating amazing food.
-It was the perfect opportunity to learn how to make a few of the Italian dishes that we love to make at home, but never had the proper skills for.
-At a lovely boutique hotel outside Greve in Chianti, called Villa Bordoni, we took a 5-hour class with a few other guests, that taught us how to make an entire meal, from start to finish – including focaccia bread, tortelloni, bruschetta, and tiramisu.
-It was fantastic!
+Driving between the most gorgeous hillside towns and vineyards, tasting wine and eating amazing food in Chianti is the perfect opportunity to learn how to make a few of the Italian dishes that we love to make at home, but never had the proper skills for.
+If you don’t have a whole week to devote to cooking, you can sign up for a half of full day class at a local hotel, like Villa Bordoni, who offer a 5-hour cooking class.
+They’ll teach you how to make an entire meal, from start to finish – including focaccia bread, tortelloni, bruschetta, and tiramisu – all the classics.

 Pizza Making in the Maldives